open-telemetry/oteps/README.md

 [![Slack chat][slack-image]][slack-url]
 [![Build Status][circleci-image]][circleci-url]

-**OTEPs have been moved to the [Specification](https://github.com/open-telemetry/opentelemetry-specification/tree/main/oteps/) repository.
+**:warning: OTEPs have been moved to the [Specification](https://github.com/open-telemetry/opentelemetry-specification/tree/main/oteps/) repository.
 This repository has been preserved for reference purposes.
 Please otherwise refer to the Specification.**

 ## Evolving OpenTelemetry at the speed of Markdown